 RHI Inquiry Team Recommendation DoF's status of recommendation by September 2021 Action taken to implement recommendation by September 2021 Further planned action to implement recommendation 2022 NIAO Assessment of the extent to which the recommendation has been implemented, or will be implemented by the planned action DoF's status of recommendation by March 2024 Action taken to implement recommendation by March 2024 Further planned action to implement recommendation Supporting evidence Auditor's assessment of evidence 2024 NIAO Assessment of the extent to which the recommendation has been implemented, or will be implemented by the planned action which includes commercial awareness.
 The NICS has piloted the Cabinet Office's "Commercial Skills Assessment and Development Centre" to evaluate its potential as a mechanism to improve commercial skills across NI departments.
-9(2) clear process for escalating queries in relation to, and Partially implemented.
+9(2) It is important that the leadership of the Northern Ireland Civil Service also devise and provide clear guidance and training to relevant staff about the identification and handling of commercially sensitive information, including when engaging with third parties.
+This should include a clear process for escalating queries in relation to, and seeking clearance in respect of, what can be shared by officials, where necessary.
+Partially implemented.
 The Department told us that in addition to the specific training and guidance on the handling of commercially sensitive information for those working in procurement (as set out above), the identification and handling of commercially sensitive information in general is an aspect of the existing guidance in respect of handling official information.
 This is to be found in the Guide to Physical, Document and IT Security, April 2014.
-The handling of official information is addressed in the 'Responsible for Information' e-learning package.
+The handling of fficial information is addressed in the ' Responsible for Information' e-learning package.
 The renewed focus upon records management, including the security of information, has corroborated the importance of this aspect of the work of officials The recommendation is not currently likely to be fully implemented.
 Whilst we note the Department's response, we believe the guidance on handling commercially sensitive information should be directly communicated to all staff who may receive such information and that it is not sufficient to meet the recommendation to just rely on line management to identify appropriate staff to receive it.
 A more proactive approach coming from the leadership of the NICS is required.
 Implemented.
 DoF has told us that the identification of staff who may receive commercially sensitive information is a line management responsibility.
 The recommendation as a whole is not currently likely to be fully implemented.
-This specific subrecommendation highlighting the importance of the oversight role as fulfilled by the leadership of the NICS: Not currently likely to be fully implemented.
+This specific sub- recommendation highlighting the importance of the oversight role as fulfilled by the leadership of the NICS: Not currently likely to be fully implemented.
 In noting the Department's response, we would again highlight that it is for the leadership of the Northern Ireland Civil Service (which we deem to mean senior civil service officials) to play a direct role in determining the appropriate staff who should receive direct communications in this area.
 Our assessment is that allowing decisions in this area to be taken by line managers runs the risk that those making them might be